The Case of the Missing Bag

-(The following is a true story.
+(This is a true story.
 It really happened.
 Names have been changed to protect identities.
 Most of the conversations that form part of the narrative are based upon that most unreliable of friends-memory or from conversations after the fact so some literary license has been taken in narrating the precise sequence of events.)

-“Kya sound hai na.
+“Kya sound hai na?
 Mast system hai!”

 “What bag?”
 I asked him.

 Pavan turned to me with a shocked face and cursed in a loud voice.

 Our lives were not the same after that.
 We all took a deep breath and considered our options.

 “Ok, the auto would not have gone far so let’s go looking for him,” said Pavan.

 “Alright, we might have also forgotten it in the flat upstairs so let me go up and check and you two go look for the auto on the road,” I suggested.